Afraid Of Spiders?

 What Is A Spider?

 And yes, black widows and brown recluse spiders have a nasty bite.
-Just don’t crawl around in dark, damp corners of your garden shed where they like to live without gloves.
+Just don’t crawl around in dark, damp corners of your garden shed where they like to live without gloves and you should be fine.

 Spiders Are Good Neighbors